concentration heading

 concentration formulae

-You should be able to use these formula to calculate either concentrations, volumes or moles.
-You should take care that you use the correct units.
+You should be able to use these formula to calculate either concentrations, volumes or the number of moles of a particular solute that dissolves, you should take care that you use the correct units.
 Questions in your exam may have volumes in ml or cm3 but you should remember to change these into dm3.
-The only way to ensure you can successfully answer this type of question is to complete a few practice problems- click the link below!
+The only way to ensure you can successfully answer this type of question is to complete a few practice problems- so what are you waiting for; click the link below!

 Practice questions

-Check your understanding - complete the following practice questions
+Check your understanding - questions on how to work out concentrations

 Next